 Now that you know when to start, it's important to know how to start.
 You want to know what behaviors to work on and how to help them acquire the necessary skills.
 Learning to sit on the toilet increasing up to 5 consecutive minutes may be easy for some kids, but for others this can be difficult.
 In addition, being able to communicate the need to go, learning how to wash hands and pulling pants up and down independently would also be things to work on prior to starting.
 You can learn more potty training tips on how to start by clicking the link above.

-Prior to starting the 3 day process, make sure you have the tools you need to make day one run smoothly.
-This provides a great list of things to aid in your child’s learning and help keep the focus on getting trained.
+Prior to starting the process, make sure you have the tools you need to make day one run smoothly.
+This provides a great list of things to aid in learning and keep the focus on getting trained.
 One of the best potty training tips I received was to make everything all about things related to the toilet and eliminate most toys unless they are about using the bathroom or used as a reward for going.
 This is why I created a list of things to get, along with free coloring pages and a big kid award certificate you can download by clicking the link above.

 For many children a sticker chart helps provide motivation for using the toilet and makes the process much more fun!
 Parents of kids with autism symptoms may also provide these to be used during ABA sessions as part of discrete trials for helping their child develop associated behaviors.
 They can add stickers, stars or color each spot as they demonstrate the skills, then when it's full you can give them a larger reward.
 Saving their favorite toy for the bathroom to be given along with the sticker when they demonstrate skills is the best way to use them.